-The Stronger Communities Programme (the program) supports the Australian Government's commitment to deliver social benefits in communities across Australia by funding small capital projects in each of the 151 Federal electorates.
-The program is part of the government's 2022-23 budget initiatives focussed on making local economies stronger and boosting community organisations.
+The Stronger Communities Programme (the program) supports the Australian Government's commitment to deliver social benefits in communities across Australia by funding projects in each of the 151 Federal electorates.
+The program provides grants for community projects to strengthen and benefit local communities and is part of the Government's 2024-25 Budget initiatives.